nevillepark/trc/workflow.md

 ### Common acronyms

 Abbreviations and acronyms are in small caps in the PDF and are output in lowercase in the text file.
-To convert them all to uppercase in one go, I created a script called `abbr` in my `~/.local/bin` directory with the search-and-replace expressions, with the pattern
+To convert them all to uppercase in one go, I created [a file called `abbr`](abbr) in my `~/.local/bin` directory with the search-and-replace expressions, with the pattern

 `s/\babbreviation\b/ABBREVIATION/g`